Outswinger: Advantages

 From a right-handed batter's point of view, the swing is away from his body towards his right, i.e. towards the off side.
 This swing away from the body is the source of the name outswinger.
 To a left-handed batter, the swing is in towards the body and towards the leg side which from a technical point of view makes the outswinger, now an inswinger.

 Outswingers may be considered to be one of the more difficult fast deliveries for a right-handed batter to play.
 This is because the ball moves away from his body.
 This means that any miscalculation can result in an outside edge off the bat and a catch going to the wicket-keeper or slips fielders.

 Tactical use

 To a right-handed batter, a fast bowler will generally concentrate on bowling repeated outswingers, aiming to tempt the batter to play away from his body and get him out in one of the ways described above.
 However, sometimes a fast bowler may attempt to deceive the batter by bowling an off cutter instead of a standard outswinger, and look to get a batter out either bowled or lbw.
 More commonly, variation is in the length of the ball, with yorkers and bouncers.
 An effective delivery length is one that places the ball approaching the top of the stumps; usually between two-thirds to three- quarters up the length of the pitch.

+Scientific analysis

+Outswingers and inswingers have been scientifically analysed using the techniques of fluid dynamics and aerodynamics of the cricket ball.